 Of course, in a jiffy you can use whatever you have at hand, but if you want professional results and long-lasting wear: use materials intended for doll making.
 Period.

-Overall I strongly recommend the new line, and while I haven't used all the wonderful yarns Debbie sent for me to use in order to make an informed choice, I am looking forward to placing yet another order from them.
+Overall I strongly recommend these two brands, and while I haven't used all the wonderful yarns Debbie sent for me to use in order to make an informed choice, I am looking forward to placing yet another order from them.

-While I don't make baby dolls that often and prefer my larger dolls to have rapunzel-esque manes of hair, I do enjoy playing with the soft halo of hair that you achieve when you use DollyMo for your doll's hair.
+While I don't make baby dolls that often and prefer my larger dolls to have rapunzel-esque manes of hair, I do enjoy playing with the soft halo of hair that you achieve when you use either of these brands for your doll's hair.

 There is something so simple and stately about a doll with this kind of hair.
 And now, I must go and fiddle with my sewing machine who wanted to play some pranks on me today and almost brought me to tears.
 In times like these, I turn to my faithful hand-sewing tasks or crochet hooks, or even some trusty knitting needles, to teach her a lesson.